 Wet Suit or Paddling Jacket - can help keep you warm and reduce chances of hypothermia if you capsize in Yellowstone's cold waters.
-They must be appropriate for the water and air temperatures you will encounter.
-As a general rule, if air and water temperatures combined are less than 120° F. then you should wear cold weather exposure gear (wet suit, foul weather gear, etc).
+They must be appropriate for the water & air temperatures you will encounter.
+As a general rule, if air + water temperatures are less than 120° F then you should wear cold weather exposure gear (wet suit, foul weather gear, etc).

-Paddle Float - indispensable for kayaks to assist in solo reentry of the vessel in case of capsizing.
+Paddle Float - indispensable for kayaks to assist in solo reentry of the vessel in case of capsize.

-Throw-Rope - useful to reach capsized boaters.
+Throw Rope - useful to reach capsized boaters.

-Waterproof Gear Bags/Flotation Bags - Waterproof gear bags increase flotation and keep clothing and gear dry.
+Waterproof Gear Bags/Flotation Bags - waterproof gear bags increase flotation and keep clothing and gear dry.
 Plastic garbage bags may help keep equipment dry, but are not suitable for flotation.

-Inspections

-Any park ranger may at any time stop or board any vessel to examine for Aquatic Invasive Species, documents, licenses and /or permits relating to the operation of the vessel and to inspect such vessels to determine compliance with park regulations including boat safety, backcountry permits and fishing regulations.
+Inspections - Any park ranger may at any time stop or board any vessel to examine for Aquatic Invasise species, documents, licenses, and / or permits relating to the operation of the vessel and to inspect such vessels to determine compliance with park regulations including boat safety and fishing regulations.